cleveland-metroparks/neo_motus/interpretation_white_paper.md

 coordinated automated radio telemetry arrays to study movements of small animals."

 Details about MOTUS can be found here:  https://motus.org/

+## Need for interpretive materials

+Now that our local MOTUS network is running and plans for expansion are moving forward, we need to develop materials to explain the project to the public.
+We feel this involves developing signs and possibly interactive displays that focus on three things:

+ * Bird migrations
+ * Lights Out Cleveland
+ * MOTUS network

+### Possible interpretive components

+* 4 color interpretive signs for placement at local MOTUS tower sites
+* Interactive display showing latest birds detected by out network
+* Museum exhibit with interactive elements
+* ????

 ## Current partners